Wi11ione/wi11ione.github.io/_pages/research.md

     <div class="research-content">
       <img src="/images/paper1-framework.png" alt="Naturalistic Driving Data">
       <div class="research-text">
-        <h4>Working on combining naturalistic driving data with adversarial scenario generation to improve the naturalness and plausibility of the generated scenario.</h4>
+        <h4>We are working on combining naturalistic driving data with adversarial scenario generation to improve the naturalness and plausibility of the generated scenario.</h4>
       </div>
     </div>
   </a>